Celebrate St James’ Day & Get 10% Off Your Camino

 Celebrate St James’ Day With 10% Off Your Camino

-July 25th marks a double celebration in Galicia: the feast of Saint James (or Santiago, Sant Iago in Galician), and it is also Galicia’s National Day.
-To celebrate St James’ Day, we have a special offer running until the end of the month: All new bookings made between July 19th and 31st, 2023, receive 10% off.
+July 25th marks a double celebration in Galicia: the feast of Saint James (or Santiago, Sant Iago in Galician) and Galicia’s National Day.
+To celebrate St James’ Day, we have a special offer until the end of the month (July 31st): All new bookings made between July 17th and 31st, 2024, receive 10% off.
 Please note that only one discount is applicable per booking.

-Book now and enter the code ‘STJAMES23′ at checkout
+Book now and enter the code ‘STJAMES24′ at checkout

 Since 1979, July 25th has officially been a national holiday in Galicia, but its origins go back to 1919.
 Then, the Asamblea das Irmandades da Fala, a group of Galician intellectuals committed to promoting the Galician language and identity, met in Santiago de Compostela.
 They set 25th July, Saint James’ Day, as Galicia’s Day from the following year.